hashicorp/terraform-website/content/source/docs/enterprise-beta/upgrade/index.html.md

 }
 ```

-Reinitialize Terraform with the new configuration.
+### 3.c.
+Reinitialize Terraform

+Reinitialize Terraform to ensure your working directory is up to date, especially if you just added backend configuration.

 ```bash
 terraform init
 ```

-### 3.c.
+### 3.d.
 Reconfigure the backend for the new workspace

 Update the `name` field of the `backend` block to reference the new workspace.